Frequently Asked Questions

 How to Choose a Doctor of Chiropractic

-Choosing a chiropractor may be one of many vital choices you’ll make on your road to healing.
+Choosing a chiropractor may be one of many important choices you’ll make in establishing your medical care team.
 You will want to find a doctor who:

 - listens and communicates well.

 - tailors treatment plans to your goals, and offers practical visit schedule (if follow ups are needed).

 - carefully tracks your recovery and progress at each visit, and suggests changes to your care plan as needed.
 This could be through functional or other measures such as pain intensity and frequency.

 - gives you an active and personalized treatment plan that includes: